runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_EMOJI_REACTION=thumbsup
   ```
   The emoji reaction to use for marking processed comments.
 Currently supported on Azure DevOps, GitHub and GitLab.
+If not specified, Atlantis will not use an emoji reaction.
-  Defaults to `eyes`.
+  Defaults to "" (empty string).

 ### `--enable-diff-markdown-format`